digital-blueprint/relay-core-connector-oidc-bundle/docs/config.md

     # Defaults:
     - preferred_username
     - username
+  # Convert the token scopes to Symfony roles and set them on the user.
+  # By default, scopes will be converted to upper-case and prefixed with 'ROLE_SCOPE_',
+  # so 'some-scope' will result in the 'ROLE_SCOPE_SOME_SCOPE' Symfony role being set.
+  set_symfony_roles_from_scopes: true
   # The authorization attributes that are available for users and derived from OIDC token scopes
   authorization_attributes:
     # Prototype